Understanding Data Formats in API Communication

 Request: This is the message we dispatch to the server, conveying our needs and desires.

 Response: On the flip side, the server reciprocates with a response, furnishing us with the information we seek.
 Both requests and responses are constructed using specific data types and adhere to a particular format.
-For Restful APIs, the most common formats are JSON and XML.
+For RESTful APIs, the most common formats are JSON and XML.

 Today, we’ll delve deeper into the data formats that fuel these APIs: structured and unstructured.